fivexl/website/content/blog/container-hardening-guide/index.md

 ## Summing Up

-The provided set of instructions allows you to layer up your defense strategy for compilable binary apps.
-As a result, it will be much harder for an intruder to wander around your app, which often makes them abandon an attack.
-Besides, the provided measures facilitate attack detection, which helps you proactively address it.
+The set of instructions provided will help you add layers to your defense strategy for container images.
+This will make it much more difficult for intruders to navigate your systems, often causing them to give up on an attack.
+Additionally, these measures will aid in detecting attacks, allowing you to address them proactively.